yoon-zh/yoonzh.com/posts/zh/arriving-to-china.md

 ### Delivery

-if you’re lazy (just like everyone else), [meituan美团](http://www.meituan.com/mobile/) and [eleme饿了么](https://www.ele.me/waimai) deliver to your door. use wechat or alipay to pay. depending where you order, they may deliver to some lockers (外卖柜), so keep an eye on where they are. *i like meituan.*
+[meituan美团](http://www.meituan.com/mobile/) and [eleme饿了么](https://www.ele.me/waimai) deliver to your door. depending where you order, they may deliver to some lockers (外卖柜), so keep an eye on where they are. *i like meituan.*

 when ordering, you may notice they call you when they arrive. if you dont speak chinese, you may just ignore it. if they call twice, the driver might have gotten lost. look for a chinese person to help you answer if so.